jeanphilippe-mh/Okuru/README.md

 **OKURU_FILE_FOLDER**: The folder that will be used to store the uploaded files.
 It can be a relative or an absolute path.
 It defaults to **data/**

-## Code quality

-Just a little note, I'm not really familiar with Go yet (I'm learning on the job for fun) so this code may contains many Golang "good way to do" or anti-pattern errors.
-I will try to improve it as soon as I learn more about it.

 ## Credits

-* [Pinterest's snappass](https://github.com/pinterest/snappass) for the original software and idea
+* [Pinterest's snappass](https://github.com/pinterest/snappass) for the original software and idea.
-* [Labstack's Echo framework](https://github.com/labstack/echo) for the web framework
+* [Labstack's Echo framework](https://github.com/labstack/echo) for the web framework.
-* [flosch/pongo2](https://github.com/flosch/pongo2) for the template renderer
+* [flosch/pongo2](https://github.com/flosch/pongo2) for the template renderer.
+* [eraffaelli](https://github.com/eraffaelli/Okuru) for the goland fork/reimplementation.

 ## LICENCE